chrisbao/MSFin/README.md

 ## Build and Debug locally

-1. Open the project using visual studio 2015 if you already download it.
+1. Open the project using Visual Studio 2015 if you already download it.

 2. Set as debug mode for the project.